Studies of distance one surgeries on the lens space $L(p,1)$: Introduction

 Now, we list our main results.
 The first theorem gives a complete answer when $n$ is even. \begin{theorem} The lens space $L(n,1)$ with $n$ even is obtained from a distance one surgery along a knot in $L(p,1)$ with $p \geq 5$ prime if and only if $n$ is $p+1$ or $p-1$. \end{theorem}

-The case for odd integer $n$ is more challenging.
+The case for an odd integer $n$ is more challenging.
 Recall that $H_1(L(p,1))=\mathbb{Z}/p$.
 Although every nonzero element is a generator of this cyclic group, there is a special element $[c]$ in $\mathbb{Z}/p$ that is given by the core of the either solid torus in the standard genus-$1$ Heegaard splitting of $L(p,1)$.
-Our theorem is divided to 3 parts according to the different homology class that $K$ represents.
+Our theorem is divided into 3 parts according to the different homology classes that $K$ represents.